sidg75/tds-project1/README.md

 ## 2. Interesting and Surprising facts I found after analysing the data
 - **JavaScript dominance?**: With 167,565 stars, JavaScript rules Sydney's GitHub languages.
 This points to strong web-development uptake, especially since users from web company Atlassian and Canva are top contributors
-- **COVID-19 impact?**: Year 2021 was a breakout year.
-Huge spike in new repos, followers etc. Did COVID-19 lead to more developers working remotely and engaging in personal or open-source projects.
+- **COVID-19 impact?**: In last 16 years, year 2021 was a breakout year.
+It saw huge spike in new repos, followers etc. But why?
+Did COVID-19 lead to more developers working remotely and engaging in personal or open-source projects?
 Or was it the launch of GitHub copilot that year?
 - **Quality over quantity?**: Many top users have a very low number of repositories despite a large follower count
 - **Weak correlation**: between the number of followers and stargazers on repositories (0.067), indicating that having more followers doesn't strongly predict the popularity of a user's repositories

 ## 3. An actionable recommendation for developers based on your analysis
 - Additional analysis can be performed to explore patterns between user activity and repository languages, company affiliations or top open-source contributors
-- I also would like to better understand year 2021 spike.
+- We should also analyse year 2021 spike.
 Was it only due to pandemic driven demand, or did any key events happened like mergers, startup growth, Github copilot launch etc
-- Any growing trends between languages and commits, users growth etc
+- It would be interesting to identify any growing trends between languages and commits, users growth etc
 ![alt text](https://github.com/sidg75/tds-project1/blob/main/users_trend_by_years.png)

 ## Extra optional read (for reference only)